Salerno Campania, Italy Travel Guide

 Puglia and Basilicata for different cultural experiences.

-Tailor your Salerno itinerary to focus on specific interests, ensuring a trip that matches your passions.
+Tailor your Salerno itinerary to focus on specific interests, ensuring a trip that corresponds with your passions.

 Explore ancient Roman, Greek, and Baroque history.